2018 REGENERATIVE CANNABIS FARM AWARD APPLICATION CLOSED.

-Cultivation Classic is honored to presented the Regenerative Cannabis Farm Award.
+Cultivation Classic is honored to presented the Regenerative Cannabis Farm Award, sponsored by Malibu Compost.
 We are excited to extend the opportunity for Oregon producers to receive recognition for our outdoor producers’ commitment to regenerative practices.
-A group of outstanding farms will be selected as finalists, which results in an in-person visit to your farm by the RCFA committee in late March.
+A group of outstanding farms will be selected as finalists, which results in an in-person visit to your farm by the RCFA committee in early April.
 One farm will be named the 2018 recipient of the RCFA, and awarded on stage at the Cultivation Classic awards ceremony on Saturday, May 12 in Portland.

 Past Winners //

 Cascade High (2017 “Innovation Winner”)